jtcies/jtcies_site/content/post/2018-02-19-from-counting-kids-to-changing-outcomes-data-science-in-the-social-sector.md

 In my estimation the social sector is ripe for a similar shift.
 We have very much relied on external experts, academics and contracted evaluators, to tell us how we are doing.
 These perspectives are immensely valuable and will not go away any time soon just as experts providing quotes for reports will not go away.
 However, there is an immense gap that can be filled by more internal analysts.
 These individuals have the skills to conduct their own analysis, present findings, and communicate results directly to program staff.
 They bring additional context by doing this full-time, are able establish processes around data review, and focus on influencing decisions of program staff.
 Most organizations in this sector would benefit from this skill-set immensely.

-[^1]: This post is modified from a talk I gave at [EARL Boston 2017](https://earlconf.com/).
+[^a]: This post is modified from a talk I gave at [EARL Boston 2017](https://earlconf.com/).

-[^2]: This isn't to say that the tests themselves are not problematic, just to note that the way that the data is used is also lacking.
+[^b]: This isn't to say that the tests themselves are not problematic, just to note that the way that the data is used is also lacking.

 [1]: https://www.vox.com/2015/2/4/7975535/what-is-data-journalism